Skip to content

 Deploy on Moonbase Alpha

-In this tutorial, we will be using Foundry's scripts to deploy both the MyToken and Container smart contracts.
+In this tutorial, we will use Foundry's scripts to deploy the MyToken and Container smart contracts.
 To create the deployment scripts, create a new file in the script folder:

 cd script